Coronavirus (Covid-19) and dogs

-Government guidance states that it is rare for animals to catch coronavirus.
+It is rare for animals to catch Covid-19.
 If they do contract the virus, they often only show mild symptoms and are better within a few days.

-There is evidence that coronavirus can pass from infected humans to animals, including dogs.
+There is evidence that Covid-19 can pass from infected humans to animals, including dogs.
 As a precaution, you should:

 - wash your hands with soap before and after any contact with your dog, their food and bedding (avoid hand sanitisers or wipes that could harm your pet)